 Global bullying prevention campaign Pink Shirt Day is here.
-Tomorrow New Zealanders will wear their pink shirt with pride, spreading aroha and kindness to encourage people to speak up and stand together to stop bullying.
+Today, tens of thousands of New Zealanders will wear their pink shirts with pride, spreading aroha and kindness and encouraging others to speak up and stand together to stop bullying.

-Close to 20,000 official 2020 t-shirts have been purchased already, with sales continuing through Friday at Cotton On stores throughout Aotearoa.
-People from schools, workplaces, whānau and communities will stand together to Kōrero Mai, Kōrero Atu, Mauri Tū, Mauri Ora – Speak Up, Stand Together, Stop Bullying!
+More than 30,000 official Pink Shirt Day 2021 t-shirts, which are being sold by Cotton On, have been purchased by Kiwis already, with last minute sales continuing in-store throughout Aotearoa on Friday while stocks last.
+People from schools, workplaces, communities and whānau will stand together to Kōrero Mai, Kōrero Atu, Mauri Tū, Mauri Ora – Speak Up, Stand Together, Stop Bullying!

-Mental Health Foundation (MHF) chief executive Shaun Robinson says Pink Shirt Day is a good time for all New Zealanders to take a stand against some of the bullying behaviour that has cropped up as a result of COVID-19 stress.
+Mental Health Foundation (MHF) chief executive Shaun Robinson says Pink Shirt Day is a great opportunity for all New Zealanders to take a stand against some of the bullying behaviour that they witness at work, in schools or out in the community.

-“Bullying can impact people’s mental wellbeing, leading to an increase in depression, anxiety and suicidal thoughts.
-We all need to take a stand when we see bullying happening.
+Mr Robinson says bullying can impact people’s mental wellbeing, leading to an increase in depression, anxiety and suicidal thoughts.

-Workplace bullying is prevalent in Aotearoa, with 1 in 10 workers admitting to being bullied on the job.
-This needs to stop.
-The Pink Shirt Day workplace toolkit provides information on how to build and sustain a bully-free workplace.
-Workplaces that prevent bullying have:
+Workplace bullying is also prevalent in Aotearoa, with 1 in 10 workers admitting to feeling discriminated against, harassed, or bullied at work.
+The latest Pink Shirt Day workplace bullying prevention resource provides information on how to build and sustain a bully-free workplace.

 When these actions happen, a workplace will flourish and bullying will reduce.

 Mr Robinson says there’s still time to get your Pink Shirt Day t-shirt in selected Cotton On stores across Aotearoa.